comet-dot-photos/comet-dot-photos/README.md

 vector and "up" vector, and the position of the Sun.
-Finally, a third type of metadata is computed by doing visibility calculations on the 3D shape model using the spacecraft position and camera vectors calculated in the previous step for every NAC image.
+Finally, a third type of metadata is computed by doing visibility calculations on the 3D shape model using the spacecraft position and camera vectors calculated in the previous step for every NAC, WAC, and NavCam image.
 For the portion of the comet that we calculate to be visible to the spacecraft at the time the image was taken, we store the axis-aligned bounding as well as the minimum and maximum distances along the camera vector.
 All positions and vectors are